-The Morton Arboretum, its key collaborator Openlands, and other leading organizations from across the Chicago Region have formed a partnership to build a healthier and more diverse urban forest by 2050 and to leverage resources - financial, knowledge, skill and expertise.
+The Morton Arboretum, its key collaborator Openlands, and other leading organizations from across the Chicago Region have formed a partnership to build a healthier and more diverse urban forest by 2050 and to leverage resources - financial, knowledge, skill, and expertise.

 The issues identified by CRTI require considerable information gathering, analysis, and consensus to develop a strategy that is pragmatic, actionable, measurable, and supported by a broad range of forest managers.
 Partners across the region, both in the public and private sectors, including landowners and managers, must engage and take ownership in the steps necessary to ensure a healthy forest for the region.

 Thirteen key organizations form the leadership of CRTI.
 These organizations were chosen to lead CRTI due to their exemplary track records and existing programs supporting the regional forest and their shared missions advocating for trees.
 This partnership will enable all thirteen organizations to amplify their effects on the region by sharing resources and expertise.
 Representatives from the lead organizations form the Executive Advisory Council charged with steering the critical efforts of CRTI through topic-driven work groups which have representation from many regional agencies.
-Click here for a printable list.

 The Morton Arboretum